tonyelhabr/netlify/content/post/soccer-pitch-control-r/index.md

+***Note: This post was update on 2020-09-24 to correct field dimension translations that were previously distorting the pitch control contours.
+The R analogues now match up much more closely with the python versions after the updates.***

 ## Intro

 There's never been a better time to be involved in sports analytics.
 There is a wealth of open-sourced data and code (not to mention well-researched and public analysis) to digest and use.
 Both people working for teams and people just doing at as a hobby are publishing new and interesting analyses every day.